Lew Temple: Television

 Temple appeared in an episode of CSI: Miami as Billy Chadwick, a local loner in a grizzly bear murder case.
 In 2010, he appeared in an episode of NCIS: Los Angeles as Mr. Loobertz, and in 2011 he appeared in an episode of Criminal Minds, in which he played a former fisherman turned part-time deliveryman called Bill Thomas, who kidnaps Alison Sparks.

 His most notable television role was on The Walking Dead as Axel, a prisoner survivor of the zombie apocalypse.

 Awards

-In 2015 Temple received a Lifetime Achievement Award from the Annual Gulf Coast Film and Video Festival.
+In 2015, Temple received a Lifetime Achievement Award from the Annual Gulf Coast Film and Video Festival.
 The award is given to a distinguished actor recognized for his continuing work in the industry of film and video.

 Personal life

-In 2002, Temple was let go from a movie contract because he dismissed symptoms of a serious illness.
+In 2002, Temple was let go from a film contract because he dismissed symptoms of a serious illness.
 A near-death experience resulted in an examination at M.D.
 Anderson Hospital in Houston, where he was diagnosed with a rare form of leukemia and a forty percent chance of survival.
-He stayed in the hospital for eight months and underwent chemotherapy treatment.
-He is a leukemia survivor.
+He stayed in hospital for eight months and successfully underwent chemotherapy treatment.

 In 2009, Temple was involved in a charity event for breast cancer called Bowling for Boobies.